stevana/stateful-pbt-with-fakes/README.md

 The implementation is written in C and uses two indices which keep track of the front and back of the queue, this allows us to implement the queue in a circular fashion.
-I’ve copied the C code straight from the paper.
-In order to test it from Haskell, we’ll use Haskell’s foreign function interface.
+I've copied the C code straight from the paper.
+In order to test it from Haskell, we'll use Haskell's foreign function interface.

 ``` c